microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-in-cpp/index.md

 ## Before you begin

-For best results, complete the following steps before starting the tutorial.
+Complete the following steps before starting the tutorial.
 * Install ELL on your computer ([Windows](https://github.com/Microsoft/ELL/blob/master/INSTALL-Windows.md), [Ubuntu Linux](https://github.com/Microsoft/ELL/blob/master/INSTALL-Ubuntu.md), [macOS](https://github.com/Microsoft/ELL/blob/master/INSTALL-Mac.md)).

-**Note** Python is required to run the **wrap.py** tool, which makes compilation easy.
+**Note** The **wrap.py** tool, which simplifies the process of compiling ELL models, is written in **Python**.
 If you prefer not to use it, you can perform the compilation steps manually, as described in the [wrap tool documentation](https://github.com/Microsoft/ELL/blob/master/tools/wrap/README.md).

 * Follow the instructions for [setting up your Raspberry Pi device](/ELL/tutorials/Setting-up-your-Raspberry-Pi).
 * Optional: read  the instructions in [Getting started with image classification on the Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/).